Guides

 Regional legislation will play a role in how your project pans out, so always check with your local and state authorities before taking the leap.

-There are sure be building and planning applications to be completed and approved; regulations that must be adhered to; limits to how and where you place your solar panels – if at all.
+There are sure to be building and planning applications to be completed and approved.
+Regulations that must be adhered to.

-Some historical and heritage conservation areas might have restrictions that determine whether you have can have panels on the front facing or rear roof; perhaps a ground-based installation will be the only option.
+Some historical and heritage conservation areas might have restrictions that determine whether you can have panels on the front facing or rear roof.
+Perhaps a ground-based installation will be the only option.

 4. Educate Yourself